 Thanks to cloud service development and advancements in cybersecurity during recent years, complete cloud-based access control systems have also gained popularity, offering higher flexibility, simplified user interface and more advanced features.

 Customers globally are now rapidly adopting these new services that offer simplicity, flexibility and a constant flow of new features and applications at a competitive price.

 3. ID-based keyless access control

 Keyless access – a key feature in a cloud-based access control system – saves everyone’s time and money.
-Often, installing a mobile access control system costs half the price of physical key card systems.
+Installing a mobile access control system often costs half the price of physical key card systems.
 Since adding and removing users happens digitally, you will save time not having to distribute keys to your tenants or employees manually.

 Normally a cloud-based access control system follows similar architecture as legacy systems in which the credentials are just simple IDs stored on the user’s RFID tag or a mobile phone (read more in my last article).

 The trick in a keyless system is to update the locks with identical IDs as stored in the users’ phones.
 Matching IDs will allow the lock to open and grant access to the user.

 To update the whitelist, (list of IDs that can open a lock), a hub acting as a router between the lock and the cloud service is required.
 Commonly the locks use a low-band wireless radio to connect to the hub.
 They also have a separate Bluetooth and NFC radio to communicate with the phones or RFID tags.

 In most cases, the hub is connected wirelessly to the building’s Wi-Fi providing internet access and, finally, the connection to the cloud.